Free Email Service vs. Secure Email

 Private information will not be sold for ads

 A private email service provides a user-friendly experience without sacrificing safety.
 For example, Reagan.com allows users to access their email from anywhere and on any device without worrying about their security.
-Reagan.com will never copy, scan or sell users’ messages, nor does it allow third parties to access members’ information for advertising or surveillance, living up to the core tenet of its duty as a private email service.
+As a leading conservative email site, Reagan.com will never copy, scan or sell users’ messages, nor does it allow third parties to access members’ information for advertising or surveillance, living up to the core tenet of its duty as a private email service.

 Apart from this commitment, Reagan.com relies on the most secure technology to carry out its promises to its members.
 Standard SSL and TSL encryption ensure messages are only read by the intended recipients, while messages are stored securely to protect them long after they’re sent.